zeta1999/souffle/README.md

 # Welcome!

 This is the official repository for the [Soufflé](https://souffle-lang.github.io) language project.
-Soufflé language is similar to Datalog (but has terms known as records), and is frequently used as a domain-specific language for analysis problems.
+The Soufflé language is similar to Datalog (but has terms known as records), and is frequently used as a domain-specific language for analysis problems.

 [![License: UPL](https://img.shields.io/badge/License-UPL--1.0-blue.svg)](https://github.com/souffle-lang/souffle/blob/master/LICENSE)